 Create new Localization File

-- Step 1: Using Android View, right-click over the res folder, select new, then Android Resource Directory
+- Using Android View, right-click res and select new > Android Resource Directory.

-- Step 3: Now select the Language or Region you're trying to create:
+- Under Languages, select the Language or Region and click OK.

-- Step 4: Using Project View, right-click over the values folder you just created, select new, then Values Resource File
+- Using Project View, right-click the values folder you just created and then select new > Values Resource File.

 - In the New Values Resources File dialog, type strings.xml and click OK.